learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 Learning command line tools for managing the file system in Bash can give you more speed and control over your workflow.
-It's actually designed for us to be lazy, so let's let the computer to do all the work for us.
-Some tasks are best suited to a GUI like word processing, but at the same time, some tasks are more suited to the command line, data manipulation (reporting) and file management.
+It's actually designed for us to be efficient, so let's let the computer to do all the work for us.
+Some tasks are best suited to a GUI like word processing, but at the same time, some tasks are more suited to the command line, data manipulation, reporting, and file management.

+For example, imagine a directory full of files that are named with a year, month, date, time in 24 hour clock timestamp: `file-2018-06-03T1344`.
+What if we said move all files from 2018 or 2019 that were stamped in the afternoon (the number after `T` is greater than 1200).
+In the CLI that is one, easy command (it's at the end!).
+Using a graphical file explorer, this would be a whoooole lot of clicking and thinking.

-The command line will simply become another tool you can add to your belt.
+The command line will become another tool you can add to your belt.
 We'll discuss how to perform file management tasks in this lesson.

 ## Demonstrate Interacting with Files and Directories in the Command Line

-With a basic idea of basic `bash` commands, we can start to play around.
+With a basic idea of basic file tree movement commands, we can start to play around.
 We'll show you how to make files and directories and interact with them further.

-### Use `ls` to List Files in Shell
+### Use `ls` to List Files

-To start, let's show our files and folders.
+To start, let's show our files and directories.
 In a new terminal, try this:

 ```bash
 $ ls
 ```

-The command `ls` stands for "**l**i**s**t", so you should see a list of all the folder and file names in the current working directory.
+The command `ls` stands for "**l**i**s**t", so you should see a list of all the folder (directory) and file names in the current working directory.
 If you pass a directory name with the `ls` command, you can view all the files and folders in that directory.

 ### Recognize the Use of Flags With Commands

-We can use flags on most commands to give more specific instructions or to change the way the feedback is presented.
+We can use flags on most commands to adjust the behavior of the command _slightly_ or to change out the output is presented.
 Most programs also accept flags, or options for execution.
 A flag is denotated by a `-` ("dash").
 A common flag that nearly all programs and commands accept is a standalone `h`, for "**h**elp".

 ```bash
 $ ls -h
 ```
 **Note:** *In some programs, options are passed directly to the command and not via flags.*
+For example, `hugo help` tells the program `hugo` to print its help output.
+There's no guarantee about how a program will present information.

 Single-character options can typically be combined with each other.
-For example, in the `ls` command, `h` is a suffix on the `l` flag meaning "**h**uman readable formats."
-They can be combined with `a` meaning "**a**ll information including.
+For example, in the `ls` command, `h` is a suffix that means **h**uman readable. `l` is a suffix that means **l**ong format (tell me a whole lot about what's in here).
-Try these three together:
+You can combine them with `ls -lh`.
+Try these three commands:

-try `ls -l` try `ls -h` try `ls -lh` (whoa...c-c-c-c-c-combo!)
+* try `ls -l`
+* try `ls -h`
+* try `ls -lh` (whoa...c-c-c-c-c-combo!)

 Combining flags is only valid for single-letter options.
 A "long option" such as* `--force` *is defined with more than one character and must be entered with